Rahul11908/woty/replit.md

-✓ Implemented profile editing functionality with avatar upload, form validation, and loading states ✓ Created backend PUT endpoint for user profile updates with proper validation and error handling ✓ Removed attendee count display from Network tab frontend while preserving backend tracking functionality
+✓ Implemented profile editing functionality with avatar upload, form validation, and loading states ✓ Created backend PUT endpoint for user profile updates with proper validation and error handling ✓ Removed attendee count display from Network tab frontend while preserving backend tracking functionality ✓ Cleared all user data and messages from database for fresh launch start ✓ Reset all auto-increment sequences to start from ID 1 ✓ Cleared browser localStorage to ensure completely clean user sessions ✓ Database now empty and ready for production launch with new users

 ## User Preferences
 Preferred communication style: Simple, everyday language.